StockSharp/AlgoTrading/API/3701-3800/3772_Universal_MA_Cross_V4/README.md

 ## Conversion Notes
 * Price-based distances are expressed in MetaTrader points.
 The helper `GetPriceOffset` converts those values into StockSharp prices using the security price step or decimal precision.
 This keeps the strategy behaviour aligned with the original EA regardless of instrument.
 * Trailing stops are managed internally because StockSharp high-level strategies operate on finished candles.
 This deterministic approach ensures that backtests using candles reproduce the intended MT4 trailing logic.
-* No Python port is included, matching the conversion request.
-Only the C# implementation and multilingual documentation are provided in this package.
+* Implementations are available in both C# and Python.